Login

 • A Practical Guide to Market Analysis

-e-learning 3 hours 30 minutes 2016 French Arabic English By CaLP
+e-learning 3 hours 30 minutes 2016 English French Arabic By CaLP

 An online self-study course to develop a good conceptual understanding of the steps involved in market assessments and basic skills in how to apply this understanding in real-life settings.